 In the same year, the prestigious Fortune Magazine named him among the 40 most influential young personalities in Italy, as the first cultural manager ever selected.

-Petrocelli is the founding Director General of the Stauffer Center for Strings of Cremona, the first international music center dedicated entirely to stringed instruments, and Director General of the Accademia Stauffer, one of Italy’s most prestigious music institutions.
+From 2020 to 2022, Petrocelli served the founding Director General of the Stauffer Center for Strings of Cremona, the first international music center dedicated entirely to stringed instruments, and Director General of the Accademia Stauffer, one of Italy’s most prestigious music institutions.